imjustbetterxd13/spongecake/README.md

   <br>
   > **Note:** This deploys a Docker container in your local Docker environment.
 If the spongecake default image isn't available, it will pull the image from Docker Hub.
 ---

+# Documentation

+See [full documentation](https://docs.spongecake.ai/quickstart) for more details and examples.

 # Demos